betray12138/Basic-RL-Algorithms/README.md

 ## The implemented algorithms
 1. A2C (A2C Continuous / A2C Discrete)
 2. DDPG
-3. RainBow-DQN(initial, double, PER, dueling, )
+3. RainBow-DQN(initial, double, PER, dueling, multi-step)

 ## How to use